-The statement should set out the steps that the employer has taken to ensure that no slavery exists within its organisation or supply chains.
+The statement should set out the steps that your organisation has taken to ensure that no slavery exists within its organisation or supply chains.

 Stephen Simpson, principal employment law editor

 Large employers must publish a modern slavery statement for each financial year ending on or after 31 March 2016.
 The Government recommends that the statement be published within six months of the end of the organisation's financial year.
 If this runs from 1 April to 31 March, publication of the first statement is expected by 30 September 2016.
 What do you have to consider when writing a modern slavery statement, how should it be structured and what can it contain?